 What I was perhaps most interested in hearing Shanti talk about going into the interview was his thesis, and I was thrilled that the interview gave me an excuse to ask him about it — its motivations, its intentions, its rationalization.
 As a collection of persona poems primarily from the point of view of a young Black man who is a MAP (minor-attracted person), Shanti’s thesis might be controversial or unsettling to some.
-It’s important to note that the thesis isn’t actually about the man’s relationship with a minor — though the man struggles with attraction to minors, he wouldn’t engage in romantic or sexual relationships with them.
+It’s important to note that the thesis isn’t about the man’s relationship with a minor — though the man struggles with attraction to minors, he wouldn’t engage in romantic or sexual relationships with them.
 Rather, the thesis evaluates the secondary effects of the character’s attraction to minors on his life and on his relationship with concepts such as knowing, desire, time, love, and romance.

 When I asked Shanti for his motivations behind his thesis, he said, “I think we’d like to imagine that we have fully developed our acceptance of mental illness, where that’s not actually the case.
-We have better understood and become more accepting of particular mental illnesses, which is great.
-I don’t want to undermine that.
+We have better understood and become more accepting of particular mental illnesses, which is great — I don’t want to undermine that.
 But I think at the same time, there are many mental illnesses which people still contain a lot of stigma toward.”

 When people have mentioned Shanti’s thesis directly to me or I’ve overheard them discussing it, I’ve observed that their immediate emotional reactions to the word pedophilia often prevent them from looking deeper into the work.
-They often seem so taken aback by the fact that the character is a pedophile that they don’t make an attempt to understand what the collection is trying to say.
+They often seem so taken aback by the fact that the character is a pedophile that they can't make an attempt to understand what the collection is trying to say.
 Shanti mentioned that some of his professors and peers weren’t able to remove the persona from Shanti himself, and seemed to psychoanalyze him rather than analyzing the actual text.
 Because of the character’s pedophilia, “it seems impossible for a lot of people to stay in the integrity of the text and see what it’s saying,” he said.

 Throughout his thesis, Shanti uses Black thought and the intersections between the character’s Blackness and pedophilia to unpack the consequences of social and cultural shortcomings, and how someone navigates the world as an abject being.
 “The abjectness of Black masculinity ha[s] progressed — not everyone thinks Black men are just like hostile creatures or criminals waiting to act — but there are still narratives that treat Black men like that.
 That’s basically the same way that pedophilia is potentialized.
 It’s like this moral imperative that because you meet this identity, you will commit a kind of violence and have no kind of self-control.”